SAP-samples/fsm-extension-sample/README.md

 ## appconfig.json file

+If you generate the extension application project via [generator.sh](./generator.sh), the `appconfig.json` is initial created automatically.
+Else if you create the extension application as a freestyle project and install it manually on arbitrary platform,  there must be an endpoint `/appconfig.json` under the extension application root URL.

-The appconfig.json file contains metadata about the extension application.
-The structure of the appconfig.json file must follow the definition as below:
+The `appconfig.json` file contains metadata about the extension application.
+The structure of the `appconfig.json` file must follow the definition as below:

 | Field Name                         | Required | Description                                                  |
 | :--------------------------------- | -------- | :----------------------------------------------------------- |